CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

    2. `mock.error` is set to `DOWNLOAD_XLIFF`
    3. **Submission State Mocking:** Add (or activate) the following mock
       settings:

-      ```json5
-      {
-        "mock": {
+      ```yaml
+      mock:
-          // [...]
+        # [...]
-          "submissionStates": {
-            "Completed": {
+        submissionStates:
+          Completed:
-              // Directly after "Completed" state, the submission is marked as
+            # Directly after "Completed" state, the submission is marked as
-              // "Redelivered".
+            # "Redelivered".
-              "after": "Redelivered",
+            after: Redelivered
-              // Mark the state as final, not to continue with the next
+            # Mark the state as final, not to continue with the next
-              // (standard) state.
+            # (standard) state.
-              "final": true
+            final: true
-            }
-          }
-        }
-      }
       ```

 3. Start a translation for an article.